 Fraunhofer IVI

-Fraunhofer IVI employs over 120 researchers in three departments. and collaborates closely with the universities TU Dresden and TU Bergakademie Freiberg.
-IVI is operating in a wide array of transport-related research and development topics, ranging from the fields of connected and automated vehicles, intelligent transport systems, real-time traffic information, sensor technologies, testing and certification processes, while also incorporating information and communication sectors.
-Many of these fields already use AI methods, such as machine learning and semantic technologies, in today’s applications and are seeking to use more versatile and more efficient AI technologies in the future.
+Fraunhofer IVI employs over 120 researchers in three departments and collaborates closely with TU Dresden and TU Bergakademie Freiberg universities.
+IVI operates in a wide array of transportation-related research and development topics, including connected and automated vehicles, intelligent transportation systems, real-time traffic information, sensor technologies, and testing and certification processes.
+IVI also incorporates the information and communication sectors.
+Many of these fields use AI methods, such as machine learning and semantic technologies, in their current applications and plan to use more versatile and efficient AI technologies in the future.

 Visit Fraunhofer IVI